Mapping Semantic & Syntactic Relationships with Geometric Rotation: Discussion Future Work

+Together these results support that RISE is most successful at identifying semantic transformation with distinct grammatical factors, but more work is needed to justify semantic transformations in multilingual models are universal geometric operations.
 First, our analysis focuses on three specific linguistic transformation types.
 Future work should expand to additional semantic and pragmatic phenomena to test the generality of geometric consistency principles.
 Second, while our experiments used three diverse embedding models (text-embedding-3-large, bge-m3, and mBERT), validation across additional architectures would strengthen claims about the universality of geometric semantic structure.
-Third, while our language selection spans diverse typological features, the reliance on GPT-4.5 for data generation may introduce subtle biases toward English-centric conceptualizations of semantic phenomena.
+Third, the reliance on GPT-4.5 for data generation may introduce subtle biases toward English-centric conceptualizations of semantic phenomena.
 Future work should incorporate more diverse data sources and validation by native speakers.